 Please take a few moments to review this material.
 Keep in mind that the Office of Campus Safety and local law enforcement agencies will respond as appropriate during any emergency situation.

-Blizzard Procedure - Review Andrews University's blizzard procedure to see how class may be cancelled due to adverse winter conditions.
+Severe Winter Weather—Review Andrews University's severe winter weather procedure to see how class may be cancelled due to adverse winter conditions.

-Theft Deterrence—Download this PDF document listing ways to mitigate theft and property crime statistics from the FBI.
+Theft Deterrence—Download this PDF listing ways to mitigate theft and property crime statistics from the FBI.

 Prescription Medication Abuse

-Feeling Normal - RX Addition—This video highlights how normal people go down the road of misusing, then abusing, pain medications to disastrous consequences.
+Feeling Normal RX Addition—This video highlights how normal people go down the road of misusing, then abusing, pain medications with disastrous consequences.

 MIOSHA - Review Michigan's Occupational Safety & Health Administration's General Industry standards that affect your work place environment.

 Distracted Driving—Text messaging while driving increases your crash risk 23 times more than when not distracted.
-Learn more facts about the hazards of operating a vehicle while being distracted though the Department of Transportation's www.distraction.gov.
+Learn more facts about the hazards of operating a vehicle while being distracted from the US Department of Transportation.

-Winter Tires—Using winter tires to stop 20 ft. sooner.
-Access this YouTube video to see the difference between the use of winter tires and all season tires.
+Winter Tires—Using winter tires can help you to stop 20 ft. sooner.
+Access this YouTube video to see the difference between the use of winter tires and all-season tires.